Project Phoenix (JP9101)

 As with many ‘’joint’’ projects, there were many internal and external stakeholders with various information needs to support the successful design and completion of the project.

 As part of the project’s risk management, contentgroup was engaged to develop a strategic communication and stakeholder engagement plan between 2017 and 2018.
-The aim of this plan was to first map and then meet the information needs of the various audiences and stakeholder groups to ensure they understood what the improvements to the system would be, and when they would arrive.
+This plan aimed to first map and then meet the information needs of the various audiences and stakeholder groups to ensure they understood what the improvements to the system would be, and when they would arrive.

 contentgroup mapped the requirements across the life of the project, understood the objectives, identified audiences and influential stakeholders, designed the narrative, agreed on communication channels and content types (design, surveys, written content including intranet copy, video) and channels and agreed on a measurement and evaluation framework.

-Once the plan was agreed, contentgroup produced the communication artefacts that were used in the tactical execution of the communication and engagement plan.
+Once the plan was agreed upon, contentgroup produced the communication artefacts that were used in the tactical execution of the communication and engagement plan.